About the Journal of Applied Remote Sensing

 Special Section Paper: A full-length manuscript presenting original work intended for submission to a special topical section organized by a guest editor.

 Review Paper: An article reviewing a particular topic or field.
 Review papers are typically invited papers written by a highly regarded expert in the field.
+Review articles summarize progress made in a particular research or development area during a specified period and summarize the current state of the art.
 An author interested in submitting a review paper should submit an abstract and outline of the projected paper to the Editor for approval.